PujanShresthaBlueCloud/repacollage/README.md

 check the prisma studio if we lost the data then we have to run seed.ts i.e, scripts/seed.ts in terminal run command below: node scripts/seed.ts

+# To reset the database in prisma studio
+npx prisma migrate reset

+After reset we need to do
+npx prisma db push

+# we are making functions in actions floder to get courses progress and chapters
+such as get-chapters.ts.

+# we are creating component such as videoPlayer in chapter so inside [chapterId] we create _component